carterbancroft/life-csnw/README.md

 # Conway's Game Of Life
 An implementation of Life using pure JS and an HTML5 canvas.

 For more details on Life check out this
 [wikipedia page](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

+## Implementation Details
+In my implementation, edges are not ignored or treated as a dead state so cells will wrap to opposite sides when they go off the edge.

+Secondly, the world is seeded on page load with a certain amount of life to get things going.

 ## Requirements
-A ding-dang browser.
-Preferably a modern one.
+A ding-dang browser that can run JavaScript.
+Preferably a modern/updated one.

 ## Running the game
 Double click `index.html` to open it in your browser of choice and click that